JonathanBennett/AkamaiOPEN-edgegrid-node/README.md

 });
 ```

-An `.edgerc` file contains sections of credentials and is usually hosted in your home directory:
+An `.edgerc` file contains sections for each of your API client credentials and is usually hosted in your home directory:

 ```plaintext
 [default]